 The short answer is no. Don’t be deceived by advertisements and wide smiles, an insurance adjuster’s job is to provide clients with as little as possible without breaking contract; this is true no matter what sort of claim you filed, from a car accident claim involving your personal injury to a sinkhole swallowing up your small business.
 This is not to say that insurance adjusters are bad, rude, or inconsiderate people.
 It is merely a fact that their job description goes against your best interests, almost like how police officers shouldn’t be blamed when they need to make an arrest.

-What Does a Home Insurance Adjuster Need to Do?
+What Does a Florida Home Insurance Adjuster Need to Do?

 To wipe away some of your understandable stress regarding a home insurance adjuster en route, it helps to know what they are going to do once they arrive.
 Most people assume that an insurance adjuster will show up, shake hands, and get them a coverage estimate right away.
 It would be nice, yes, but this is not how the process works.

 Depending on how badly your home was damaged, the adjuster could be inspected for an hour, two hours, or the better part of a day.
 Surprisingly, subtle damage, like water damage caused by a burst pipe in the second-floor bathroom, can take longer to assess than catastrophic damage, like that caused by a large house fire.
 You want the adjuster to be thorough, though.
 If they miss something that you find later, the insurance company is going to write it off as something you just caused and that is not their responsibility.

 After completing an assessment, the home insurance adjuster must file a report with their own office.
 The parent insurance company will then take up the report after several days, complete its own “double-check” of the report, and start calculating the cost of materials and labor to make the repairs.
 All in all, the best insurance company may still take weeks or months to complete a job due to the usual hurdles.

 What You Can Do to Speed Things Up